curiosity26/Go/README.md

         console.log("It ran badded.", $e);
     })
     .finally(['$go', function($go) {
+        // Finally would fire before the last workflow is complete.
-        console.log("For better or for worse, I am called when all the work is done.");
+        // So you should see these console messages before you see "I'm testing you" console.log("For better or for worse, I am called when all the work is done.");
         console.log("Also, $go is an injectable value equal the current instantiation of Go");
         console.log("And yes, callbacks are also injectable functions");